NDIS (National Disability Insurance Scheme)

 This provides certainty and consistency for people with disability, their families and carers.

 Australians will now have peace of mind that if their child or loved one is born with, or acquires a significant disability that is likely to be with them for life, they will get the support they need, when they need it.

-In the last 12 months, 100,000 new participants enrolled in the NDIS scheme.
-This now brings the total to almost 400,000 Australians signed up to the NDIS, despite 4.4 million living with a disability.
+There are only 610,502 Australians signed up to the NDIS, despite 4.4 million living with a disability.